Either the site is still loading, or the link you clicked doesn't seem to exist. Either way, the answer to your questions is likely 42.

 |eLeAnA3rAeN eleana'ira'en beauty, beautiful||+||nIaQ1rAaS ni'aq'æra'as girl||⇒||eLeAnA3rAeNeMnIaQ1rAaS eleana'ira'enemni'aq'æra'as girl's beauty|

 The referent marker is a bit more abstract than the characteristic marker.
 It creates a kind of framework.
 The framework is limiting and conditional in nature.
-This means that:
+This means that the referent particle can be understood to mean "(when) compared to".

 In the section about the axes of time and space, a lot of words are presented that can be used to describe locations and points in time.
 The referent marker can help express which such indications are relative to, de facto turning them into prepositions.